ied206/Joveler.DynLoader/USAGE.md

 **Recommended Workaround**: Declare two sets of delegates, the UTF-16 model for POSIX 64bit and LLP64 for the other.

-Different platforms have different Unicode encoding conventions, and native libraries often follow it.
+Different platforms have different charset and encoding conventions, and native libraries often follow it.

 - Windows: `UTF-16`, `ANSI`
 - POSIX: `UTF-8`